aws-amplify/docs/android/datastore.md

 implementation 'com.amplifyframework:aws-datastore:0.9.0'
 ```

-Sync the project with Maven and then ensure it built sucessfully.
+Sync the project with Maven and then ensure it built successfully.
 Switch to **Project** view in Android Studio and open the schema file at `amplify/backend/api/amplifyDatasource/schema.graphql`.
 [Learn more](https://aws-amplify.github.io/docs/cli-toolchain/graphql){:target="_blank"} about annotating GraphQL schemas and data modeling.

 ```graphql
 enum PostStatus {